recursecenter/RSVPBot/README.md

 --- | ---
 **`rsvp yes`**|Marks **you** as attending this event.
 **`rsvp no`**|Marks you as **not** attending this event.
-`rsvp init`|Initializes a thread as an RSVPBot event.
-Must be used before any other command.
+`rsvp init https://www.recurse.com/calendar/:id`|Initializes a thread as an RSVPBot event.
+Must be used before most other commands.
 `rsvp help`|Shows this handy table.
 `rsvp ping`|Pings everyone that has RSVP'd so far.
+`rsvp summary`|Displays a summary of this event, including the description, and list of attendees.
 `rsvp move <destination_url>`|Moves this event to another stream/topic.
 Requires full URL for the destination (e.g.'https://zulip.com/#narrow/stream/announce/topic/All.20Hands.20Meeting') (can only be called by the caller of `rsvp init`)
-`rsvp summary`|Displays a summary of this event, including the description, and list of attendees.
 `rsvp credits`|Lists all the awesome people that made RSVPBot a reality.